 These warnings are being issued with your dog’s safety very much in mind, and because we know just how devastating it can be for people when any sort of harm befalls their dog.
 We wish to be really clear that pesticide exposure prevention is NOT:

-1) a hazard which the product was designed to counter against
+- A hazard which the product was designed to counter against.

-2) a risk which the product can protect a dog from, given the inherent nature of the risk
+- A risk which the product can protect a dog from, given the inherent nature of the risk.